malonzo47/pynita_GUI/README.md

   **c.** Run "pynita_gui_main.py".

-**Note:** Everytime you want to launch pynita_gui, remember to activate the environment (e.g., “pynita_gui_py36”) from Anaconda Navigator and then launch “Spyder”.
+**Note 1:** Everytime you want to launch pynita_gui, remember to activate the environment (e.g., “pynita_gui_py36”) from Anaconda Navigator and then launch “Spyder”.

-**Note:** Issue with "Spyder" and a python library "multiprocessing" has been identified.
+**Note 2:** Issue with "Spyder" and a python library "multiprocessing" has been identified.
 If steps 5a-c are not followed correctly, it may lead to code hanging in the parallelization run phase.

-**Note:** If windows users have encountered the `distance_funs_cython module not found` error, please follow the instructions below.
+**Below here only if you are a Windows user who has encountered the `distance_funs_cython module not found` error**

-**If PyNita launched successfuly, you should ignore the instructions below**.

-**Following instructions are for windows users only.**

 Unlike Mac/Linux, windows do not have an in-built C compiler.
 Download Visual Studio 2017 from here, https://visualstudio.microsoft.com/downloads/.
 Use the Community version, which is free.
 After installation, follow the instructions below,

    - **i.**	Open the Visual Studio Installer.